gregk27/GTMS/readme.md

 ![](./.readmeImages/controlPage.png)

+### Audio Page (`/audio`)
+The audio page is used to get sound effects from the server.
+To prevent requests from devices where audio is not desired, this must be opened in a separate tab.
+Sound effects must be provided by the user, and will play at points in the match specified in config.

 ## Tracked Data
 A wide variety of statitics about team performance are saved and calculated.
 These statis include team info, win/loss/tie stats, total score across matches, and sums for 2 user-defined metrics.
 The following information is provdided for each team at the `/teams/scoreboard` endpoint.
 - **number:** Team number